9.1: The Walker Circulation

 Using this information, let's understand the atmospheric dynamics of the Neutral Phase of the Walker Circulation.

-1. Warmer sea surface temperatures in the western Pacific create warm, rising air, and thus ______ pressure conditions near East Asia.:
+- Warmer sea surface temperatures in the western Pacific create warm, rising air, and thus ______ pressure conditions near east Asia.

-1. Cooler sea surface temperatures in the eastern Pacific create cool, sinking air, and thus ______ pressure conditions near South America:
+- Cooler sea-surface temperatures in the eastern Pacific produce cooler, sinking air, and thus ______ pressure conditions near South America.

 Let's confirm our understanding using Figure \(\PageIndex{2}\), which shows typical surface air pressure and winds, centered over the equatorial Pacific.

-WARNING: While it’s very tempting to focus on the longitude coordinates and believe that the left side of Figure \(\PageIndex{2}\) is the “eastern” Pacific, while the right side is the “western” Pacific.
-THIS IS NOT TRUE!
+While it’s very tempting to focus on the longitude coordinates and believe that the left side of Figure \(\PageIndex{2}\) is the “eastern” Pacific, while the right side is the “western” Pacific.
+This is not true.
 The reason the coordinates switch from west to east while traveling west on the map is that you cross the International Date Line and enter the Eastern Hemisphere.
-The west is still on the left, and the east is still on the right.
-Thus, the eastern Pacific refers to the Pacific Ocean along North and South America, while the western Pacific refers to that along East Asia and Australia.
+The west remains on the left, and the east remains on the right.
+Thus, the eastern Pacific refers to the Pacific Ocean along the coasts of North and South America, whereas the western Pacific refers to the Pacific Ocean along the coasts of East Asia and Australia.

-1. In general, there is ______, which is consistent with the Walker circulation during a Neutral Phase (hint: Blue indicates low pressure and Red indicates high pressure).
+- In general, there is ______, which is consistent with the Walker circulation during a Neutral Phase.
+(Hint: Blue indicates low pressure and red indicates high pressure).

-The surface air rises to higher altitudes due to the low pressure near Indonesia, makes its way back to Central and South America, and descends back to the surface due to the high pressure in the region.
+The surface air rises to higher altitudes over Indonesia, moves back toward Central and South America, and descends to the surface due to the region's high pressure.
 This circulation of air in the equatorial Pacific has significant implications for the local climate.

 Following the 1982-1983 El Niño event, which led to numerous extreme weather events worldwide, a series of buoys jointly operated by the U.S. National Oceanic and Atmospheric Administration (NOAA) and the Japanese Meteorological Agency (JMA) were deployed along the Equatorial Pacific.
 This array is called the TAO/Triton Array, and the locations of the buoys are shown in Figure \(\PageIndex{3}\).

-Sensors on the buoys measure various oceanographic and meteorological parameters, such as sea surface temperature, wind speed and direction, air temperature, and humidity.
+Sensors on the buoys measure various oceanographic and meteorological parameters, such as sea surface temperature (SST), wind speed and direction, air temperature, and humidity.
 The data is then transmitted in near-real time via NOAA's polar-orbiting satellites to NOAA's Pacific Marine Environmental Laboratory (PMEL).
-The data is then plotted on maps, such as Figure \(\PageIndex{4}\), which shows 5-day mean temperatures and anomalies for the period ending July 2, 2018.
-These maps enable oceanographers and meteorologists to examine the behavior of the Walker Circulation closely.
+The data is then plotted on maps, such as Figure \(\PageIndex{4}\), which shows 5-day SST and wind speed means as well as anomalies for the period ending July 2, 2018.
+These maps enable oceanographers and meteorologists to closely examine the behavior of the Walker Circulation.

-The top panel in Figure \(\PageIndex{4}\) shows 5-day mean observed sea surface temperatures and wind vectors.
+There are two panels on Figure \(\PageIndex{4}\).
+The top panel shows 5-day mean observed sea surface temperatures and wind vectors.
 Here’s how to read these:

 • Temperature: Blues are cold, greens are mild, yellows are warm, reds are hot.

-• Wind Vectors: The arrow points in the direction the wind is blowing towards, and the length of the arrow indicates the wind speed.
+• Wind Vectors: The arrow points in the direction the wind is blowing towards, and the length of the arrow indicates how fast the wind is moving.

-The bottom panel in Figure \(\PageIndex{4}\) indicates Anomalies in sea surface temperatures and winds, which are differences from the average.
-For example, if the class average on a test was 80%, and someone earned an 85%, that would be 5% greater than average, hence a 5% positive anomaly.
-Anomalies are shaded similarly to mean sea surface temperatures.
-Colder waters are represented by dark blue and purple, near-average temperatures are shaded in green, while Hot anomalies are depicted in orange and red.
+The bottom panel in Figure \(\PageIndex{4}\) indicates anomalies in SST and winds, which are differences from the average.
+For example, if the class average on a test was 80% and someone earned 85%, that would be 5% above average, hence a 5% positive anomaly.
+Anomalies are shaded in the same manner as the mean SST.
+Colder waters are represented by dark blue and purple; near-average temperatures are shaded in green; hot anomalies are depicted in orange and red.
 There are also isolines (lines of constant value) to help detect the pattern of anomalies.

 These conditions represent the “neutral condition" of the Walker circulation.